Sabres end 8-month stalemate by trading Jack Eichel to Vegas

 The Golden Knights currently have the room under their salary cap for Eichel because players on long-term injured reserve don’t count against their active payroll.
 They will, however, have to get creative once their roster gets healthier, unless Eichel is unable to return until the playoffs, when the salary cap no longer counts.

+Eichel is reunited with Vegas goalie Robin Lehner, who spent three seasons in Buffalo.
+The Sabres acquired Lehner in a trade on the same day they drafted Eichel.
+Lehner, who previously criticized the NHL and its players’ union for allowing teams to have the final say on surgery, posted a gif of an Eichel goal celebration on his Twitter account following Eichel’s trade.

-The Sabres added pieces to a young, rebuilding team that is off to a far better start than expected.
+The Sabres added pieces to a young team off to a better start than expected.
 Buffalo is 5-3-1 under first-year coach Don Granato and despite a piecemeal roster of youngsters and journeymen.

 Tuch is sidelined until January after having shoulder surgery this offseason.
-The dependable hard-hitting winger from Syracuse, New York, has 61 goals and 78 assists for 139 points in 249 career gams.
-Krebs is a 2019 first-round pick who has one assist in 13 career NHL games.
+The dependable hard-hitting winger from Syracuse has 61 goals and 78 assists for 139 points in 249 career games.
+Krebs is a 2019 first-round pick who has one assist in 13 career NHL games, and will be assigned to the minors to allow him time to develop.

-Though failing to trade Eichel this summer, second-year GM Kevyn Adams began his purge of players unhappy to be in Buffalo.
-Adams placed an emphasis on rebuilding around a young core by trading forward Sam Reinhart to Florida and stalwart defenseman Rasmus Ristolainen to Philadelphia.
+Adams placed an emphasis on rebuilding around a young core of players who wanted to play for the Sabres, which led to Buffalo trading forward Sam Reinhart to Florida and stalwart defenseman Rasmus Ristolainen to Philadelphia.

+Adams revealed Thursday that Eichel’s frustrations went beyond the dispute over surgery and also involved the team’s losing past.

-Expectations entering the season were low for a team coming off a season in which it finished last in the standings for a fourth time in eight years and in the midst of a 10-season playoff drought, which matches an NHL record.
+The Sabres are coming off a season in which they finished last in the standings for a fourth time in eight years, and are in the midst of a 10-season playoff drought, which matches an NHL record.

-Though Eichel was injured while being checked into the end boards by Casey Cizikas in the third period of a 5-2 loss at the New York Islanders on March 7, his days in Buffalo already seemed numbered.

-Eichel had previously expressed frustration over the Sabres’ losing record, while Adams began entertaining trade discussions for the player months after taking over in June 2020.

 More AP NHL: https://apnews.com/hub/NHL and https://twitter.com/AP_Sports